sandeepmj/js-variables-comparisons/README.md

 # Foundation for Logic in JavaScript Using Math, Variables and Comparisons

-We now move away from using coding to simply add interactivity to a website.
-Instead, we harness JavaScript's ability to calculate and to compare -- all foundations for programming logic.
+Let's harness JavaScript's ability to calculate and to compare -- all foundations for programming logic.

 ## Hello JavaScript Console